 The risks of mercury on liquid metal embrittlement (LME), health and safety are also assessed by CO2Compass.
 The following screen shot shows that the mercury risk is high with liquid metal embrittlement being highly likely and detailed speciation, frequent monitoring and stringent controls are required to address the health and safety concerns.
 No other CO2 corrosion modeling software is capable of doing this.

 Under the Corrosion Control Options in CO2Compass, the critical levels of four major parameters (CO2 content, glycol concentration and injection rate, pH and bicarbonate dosage, and water content) that can independently reduce the predicted corrosion rate to meet the design value are all calculated automatically.
 CO2Compass gives the user effective and powerful tools to assess and optimize a particular CO2 corrosion mitigation strategy.
 For example, CO2 removal can be used alone or in combination with other options such as corrosion inhibition, glycol injection, and pH stabilization to reduce the predicted corrosion rate to a level that will meet the design requirement, thus extending the applicability of carbon steels to situations that might otherwise require the use of CRAs.
+No other CO2 corrosion prediction software is capable of doing this.
 This unique feature alone can literally save asset owners millions of dollars.
 A real-life case study is presented in the 5-day course on "CO2 Corrosion Modeling for the Prediction of Internal Corrosion in Oil & Gas Pipelines and Production Tubing".

 In-situ pH Calculator: